Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Conclusions and Perspectives

-Our research has conducted a comprehensive exploration of how parametrized models illustrate cosmological dynamics.
-This investigation was facilitated by employing various observational data sets, including BAO, CC, P22 samples, and GRB.
+In this work, we comprehensively explored how parameterized models illustrate cosmological dynamics.
+This investigation was facilitated by employing various observational data sets, including BAO, CC, P22 samples, and GRBs (Including both correlated and non-correlated data points).
 The utilization of Bayesian statistical inference techniques and MCMC methods to bound the model's parameters has enabled us to conduct precise data analysis and derive significant insights.
 The optimal fits obtained from this procedure were then employed to scrutinize the kinematic trends of the Universe.
 Our results reveal that the best-fit parameters of our models harmonize well with the observed data, suggesting that these proposed models present a credible portrayal of the Universe.
 The achievement in accurately bounding the model's parameters underscores the pivotal role of incorporating observational data and advanced statistical techniques to enhance our comprehension of the Universe's behavior.
+The work by \citep{Bargiacchi:2023jse, Dainotti:2023bwq} deals with cosmological probes together with GRBs, SNeIa, BAO, and Quasars.
+The recent studies by \citep{Favale:2024lgp} in which Cosmic Chronometers are applied together with GRBs.
 The values of the parameters acquired from statistical simulations exhibit notably symmetric uncertainties, where error bars symmetrically enclose the mean values.
 Nonetheless, for P22, the error bands at 2$\sigma$ and 3$\sigma$ levels display a slight asymmetry with a larger error range.
 Within these uncertainty bounds (2$\sigma$ and 3$\sigma$), the characteristics of the physical quantities exhibit more pronounced deviations.
 Consequently, to establish a reasonable range of uncertainty, we restrict our study to the 1$\sigma$ error.

+Further in this study, we perform an analysis based on the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) by contrasting our proposed model with the $\Lambda$CDM model, considered the best model, as well as two other distinct models.
+The results obtained affirm the viability and effectiveness of our model when compared to the standard model, as outlined in the summarized \tableautorefname~\ref{tab:tab_1}.
+Additionally, we compare the Dainotti relation via Gaussian likelihood analysis versus new likelihoods and a model-independent approach to calibrating the Dainotti relation related to the datasets and correlation used in our analysis.